fadden/CiderPress2/ndocs/Manual-cp2.md

 '.' as equivalent.
 If AppleWorks names a file "My File", we need to be able to give the filename on the command line as "My File" or "My.File" (or even "mY.filE").
-A special conversion could be applied for ProDOS disks, but if the file is extacted or copied to a filesystem or archive format that allows spaces, we could have "My.File" and "My File" on the same volume.
+A special conversion could be applied for ProDOS disks, but if the file is extracted or copied to a filesystem or archive format that allows spaces, we could have "My.File" and "My File" on the same volume.
 Now the file *must* be referenced as "My.File" or you'll get the wrong one, and we can't apply the AppleWorks transformation on anything but ProDOS because it